FlinnBurgess/seprcph/README.md

 Installation
 ============
-NOTE: If you can't install dependencies onto the computer you're using, skip to [running the binary](#running-the-binary).
+**NOTE: If you can't install dependencies onto the computer you're using, create and copy the folders as mentioned below and then skip to [running the binary](#running-the-binary).**

 - Clone git repository into a folder called ```seprcph```
 - Navigate to the local repository using the command line